Skip to content

 Overview

-Telegraf is a plugin-driven server agent for collecting and sending metrics.
-It supports a wide variety of input plugins for system metrics, application metrics, and custom data sources.
+Telegraf is a plugin-driven server agent designed for collecting and sending metrics.
+It supports a wide variety of input plugins for system metrics, application metrics, and custom data sources, making it a versatile tool for monitoring.
+Its primary purpose in the solti-monitoring collection is to collect various metrics and send them to InfluxDB for storage and analysis, operating as a lightweight agent with minimal resource overhead.

 - role: jackaltx.solti_monitoring.telegraf